Logeirs/Pafter/README.md

 ```

 ## Contribution
-Thanks to Matt for the name!
+Thanks to Matt for helping me with the tool name :)